dvode Subroutine

 tcrit = rwork(1)

-if ( (tcrit-tout)*(tout-t)<zero ) goto 1300
+if ( (tcrit-tout)*(tout-t)<zero ) then

 if ( h0/=zero .and. (t+h0-tcrit)*h0>zero ) &